ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 actions or compromise.
-A proof may not be able to be fetched because it does not exist (and only errors or timeouts occur) -- one such situation may arise because of an actively malicious log, as presented in {#actively-malicious-log}.
+A proof may not be able to be fetched because it does not exist (and only errors or timeouts occur) -- one such situation may arise because of an actively malicious log, as presented in {{actively-malicious-log}}.
 This data is especially important to share with the broader internet to detect this situation.

 If an SCT has attempted to be resolved to an STH via an inclusion